remind-me-later/TFG-matematicas/md/draft.md

 title: "Formal semantics of Programming Languages in Lean (Draft)"
 author: "Ricardo Maurizio Paul"
 date: "01/01/2025"
-geometry: "left=3cm,right=3cm,top=2cm,bottom=2cm"
+geometry: "left=2cm,right=2cm,top=2cm,bottom=3cm"
 output: pdf_document
 ---

 ## Notation

-The parts of the text that could require further exploration or sources are ==marked like this==.
+- The parts of the text that could require further exploration or sources are ==marked like this==.
+- We use the lambda calculus notation for functions.

 ## Introduction